 The conversion process may take months or even years, from initial contact to conversion.

-Consequently, SEO efforts may not provide immediate results, making ROI evaluation and the continuous tracking of campaigns challenging.
+Consequently, SEO efforts may not provide immediate results, making ROI evaluation and continuous campaign tracking challenging.

 Employing leading indicators can be a powerful way to demonstrate early progress and maintain stakeholder buy-in.